|The leafy shoots of Sphagnum recurvum consist of|

 complex consists of a series of closely spaced

-Sphagnum palustre L (Sphagnaceae) is one of the most common, and most abundant sphagnum mosses in central and northern Florida.
-Outside of the state, it extends into to the boreal zone of Canada, and contributes to the massive sphagnum bogs found there.
+Sphagnum recurvum P. Beauv.
+(Sphagnaceae) is one of the most common, and most abundant sphagnum mosses in central and northern Florida.
+Outside of the state, it occurs throughout eastern North America as far north as Newfoundland.

 Sphagnum species are notoriously difficult to identify, however, and it is probably safe to say that only Sphagnum specialists can use the technical keys to identify a specimen, and even then there is uncertainty and disagreement.
 The characters that distinguish particular species, and even whole groups of species, are anatomical in nature, requiring specialized skills to view and interpret.

-On a local level, however, particularly in Florida, there are typically only a few species in an area, occupying slightly different habitats, and differing in the size, shape, and coloration of the leafy shoots.
 25 species are presently known to occur in Florida, 18 of which extend into central Florida.
-Few extend much further south than Hillsborough and Polk Counties, but P. palustre reaches its southern limit in Highlands County.
+Few extend much further south than Hillsborough and Polk Counties, but P. recurvum reaches its southern limit in Highlands County.
 These numbers and distributions are only approximate, as the herbarium records involved have not all been verified by specialists.
 Additional collecting will also add to our knowledge of the distributions of species.

 Another common species found nearby, S. strictum occurs in drier habitats and has smaller, distinctly whitish clusters of shoots (profile of this species to follow immediately after this).
 A third species, yet to be identified, occurs in intermediate habitats.